 "There's a big bolus of sales potential in the next couple years without the usual tail, and I think none of us are really knowing how to value that," Divan said.
 "It's not the sort of steady stream that we're used to with a certainty of cash flow valuation to get a sense exactly how much this means to the company."

-Pfizer and BioNTech have agreed to supply 300 million doses to the U.S. by the end of 2021 with the option for an additional 300 million doses.
+Pfizer and BioNTech have agreed to supply millions of doses of their vaccine to the U.S. by the end of 2021.
 Hundreds of millions more are promised to the EU, Japan, the U.K. and others.
 The vaccine requires a two-dose regimen.

 An initial $1.95 billion supply deal of 100 million doses signed with the U.S. in July set the price at $19.50 per vial, but the prices have not been officially disclosed.